rimas-kudelis/wp-woocommerce-feed-manager/README.txt

 * Option To Fix WooCommerce's (Json-Ld) Structured Data Bug
 * 5 more pre-built templates (including eBay MIP, Google Product Review, Google Re-marketing (DRM) and others)

-== MOST POPULAR MARKETPLACES YOU CAN GENERATE FEED FOR ==
+== MOST POPULAR MARKETPLACES YOU CAN GENERATE Product FEED FOR ==

-== GOOGLE SHOPPING & OTHER GOOGLE DESTINATIONS ==
+== ⭐ GOOGLE SHOPPING & OTHER GOOGLE DESTINATIONS ⭐ ==

 With our product feed plugin, you can accurately generate Google Shopping feeds, also known as Google product feeds.

 This WooCommerce google product feed template includes all the required attributes that you need to sell on Google Shopping.

-You can even add all the unique product identifiers (brand,mpn,gtin) to your google shopping feed easily.
+You can even add all the unique product identifiers **(brand,mpn,gtin)** to your google shopping feed easily.

 [youtube https://youtu.be/Xg-zBdYfIZM?utm_source=repo&utm_medium=repo&utm_campaign=repo_googlevdo&utm_id=repo_googlevdo]

 With the category mapping, you can map your WooCommerce product categories with google product categories.

 Google prefers to hide parent products in the variable products.

 In the settings, you can select if you want to show parent products in the google product feed or not.

-Moreover, you can set auto-feed update timing so your google merchant center feed always remains accurate and updated.
+Moreover, you can set **auto-feed update timing** so your Google merchant center feed always remains accurate and updated.

-With our woocommerce product feed plugin, you can generate google xml feed and google text feed.

 However, that's not all we offer.

 In addition to providing the Google Merchant Center feed template, our plugin can also generate Google product feeds in the correct format for various other Google Destinations.

 Here is a list of google shopping feed destinations we support: